Repulsively diverging gradient of the density functional in the Reduced Density Matrix Functional Theory

 \section{Summary and discussion}

 Using the ansatz states (\ref{ansatz}) and (\ref{ansatz-f}) we have constructed universal upper bounds (\ref{bound}) and (\ref{bound-f}) for the bosonic and fermionic RDMFT functionals in a finite region around of the set of fully condensed (respectively the Hartree-Fock) states for any pair interaction.
-The upper bound depends on the depletion parameter which is the number of non-condensed bosons $N-N_{BEC}$, or the number of fermions which do not occupy the $N/2$ highest occupied natural orbitals, $N-N_{HF}$.
+The upper bounds depend on the (generalised) depletion parameter which is the number of non-condensed bosons, $N-N_{BEC}$, or the number of fermions which do not occupy the $N/2$ highest occupied natural orbitals, $N-N_{HF}$.
 Because the upper bound coincides with the exact RDMFT functional when $N_{BEC}=N$ (all the bosons condensed) or $N_{HF}=N$ (system in a Hartree-Fock state), the gradient of the upper bound is also an upper bound for the gradient of the exact functional with respect to the depletion parameter.
-The gradient is shown to diverge repulsively when $N_{BEC}\to N$.
-This provides a long-sought comprehensive explanation for the existence of the quantum depletion effect which uses only the very fundamental properties of the quantum theory: the variational principle and the geometry of the set of one-particle reduced density matrices.
+The gradient is shown to diverge repulsively when $N_{BEC}\to N$ ($N_{HF}\to N$ respectively).
+This provides an alternative explanation for the existence of the quantum depletion effect which uses only the very fundamental properties of the quantum theory: the variational principle and the geometry of the set of one-particle reduced density matrices.